 Tolerance of those with different faiths and beliefs

 Tolerance is the prevention of discrimination through an understanding and acceptance of the different faiths and beliefs

 We place a great emphasis on promoting diversity with the children.
 Assemblies and lessons are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE reinforces this as we learn about different faiths and beliefs and the meanings of these.
+Our RE (incorporated into our Learning Experiences) reinforces this as we learn about different faiths and beliefs and the meanings of these.